-Falls in Nursing Homes and Assisted-Living Facilities
+Are Falls in Nursing Homes and Assisted-Living Facilities Considered Elder Neglect?

 When an elderly person is physically unable to stand up or walk on his or her own, he or she becomes dependent on caregivers to help.
 Most falls in nursing homes and assisted living facilities are preventable.
 So, one or more falls may be a sign of elder neglect.

 Long term care facilities should have protocols in place to reduce the risk of falls, such as:

 - Continually assessing each resident’s risk for falling

 - Installing alarms to alert staff when at-risk residents need assistance

 - Ensuring the facility is adequately staffed to monitor residents

 Why are Seniors More at High-Risk of Dehydration & Malnutrition?